dougmercer/keyed/README.md

 ## Project Status

-This project is in very early beta.
-APIs may change.
+This project is in beta, so APIs may change.

 ## Alternatives
-While I find Keyed very fun and useful (particularly for animating syntax highlighted code in my [YouTube videos](https://youtube.com/@dougmercer)), there are several other excellent and far more mature animation libraries that you should probably use instead.
+While I find `keyed` very fun and useful (particularly for animating syntax highlighted code in my [YouTube videos](https://youtube.com/@dougmercer)), there are several other excellent and far more mature animation libraries that you should probably use instead.

 Before you decide to use `keyed`, be sure to check out: